-1 | Hallgrímskirkja church
+1 | Hallgrímskirkja Church

 I’m going to be honest here, I still have absolutely no idea how to say the name of the church, but this church is one of Reykjavik’s iconic landmarks.
 I would orient myself in the city by finding it, plus it’s pretty photogenic too.

-2 | View from the top of Hallgrímskirkja church
+2 | View from the top of Hallgrímskirkja Church

 Even better, take the elevator up to the top of the church for views of the city.
 For me, this is one of my favorite photo spots in Reykjavik.
 It’s hard to tell from below, but the roofs of Reykjavik are oh so colorful!
 Before you plan your outing, make sure to check the hours for the church tower.

 3 | Harpa

 Harpa is Reykjavik’s concert hall.
 It’s made of brightly colored glass, and gives you cool shots whether you’re shooting from the inside or outside.
 Hint: you can even go inside for free!
 The inside of the building is best to enjoy during the day so you can appreciate the brightly colored glass.
 At night, the outside of the Harpa is lit up, so I’d recommend checking it out both during the day and night.

 4 | Harborside (by Harpa)